MdAbuSama/repo1/README.md

-Hello, Jonogon this is the working directory of git repogitory!
+Hello, this is the working directory of the git repository!
-Choose what you are like and work hard for that.
+Now you can see what you want.
+Author - MdAbuSama